qboww/OptimumTech/README.md

 # Optimum Tech [Coursework - OOP.Net - Term 4]

-## That project was made only to solve given tasks.
-Project is not about any patterns, work with DBs, SOLID or Clean Code!!!! ##
+## Project was made only to solve given tasks.
+Project is not about using any patterns, work with DBs, SOLID or Clean Code!!!! ##

 Program represents functionality of store based on Rozetka model.